Jeff’s 14th birthday is on Halloween.

 Jeff watched Ryan smile, a smile that changed to a laugh, and then he doubled over laughing.
 It took him a long time before he finally stopped laughing.
 Jeff had stared directly at Ryan the entire time he had his laughing fit.
 “What was so funny about what I said?” he demanded.

 “You don’t have a clue!
 So lemme explain.”
 Ryan chuckled.
 “I’m taking you to school with me every day Monday through Friday of this week.
 My dad set it up when your dad told him how you’d have to do your work for school and be on your own all week.
 My dad arranged for you to sit in on the same classes here at West Valley High that you’re taking at Astoria High.
 West Valley’s the high school I go to.
 It’s about a ten-minute bike ride from here.
 It’d be about a half-hour if I walked.
 I don’t walk.
 Anyway, you’ll be in the same classes that I have unless it’s something I’m not taking.
 And don’t worry about PE.
 I have extra shorts and t-shirts you can use.
 They’re even the approved colors.”

 “Come on, you’re pulling my leg.
 There’s no way your high school is going to let me go to classes for one week while I’m here in Yakima.”

 “No, it is true.
-Your dad is a teacher at the middle school in Astoria, right?”
+Your dad’s a teacher at the high school in Astoria, right?”